What is Six Sigma?

 How to use the DMAIC method?

 Six Sigma practitioners suggest using the define - measure - analyze - improve - control method to ensure the changes that you bring are correct and lasting.

 Step 1: Define

-At this stage you and your team should identify the process, detail its requirements, name the stakeholders it affects and mark the proposed high-level timeline.
-It’s beneficial to map this out on a chart, to gain a full understanding of what it is you want to achieve.
+At this stage, you and your team should identify the problem, detail its nature, name the stakeholders it affects, and mark the proposed high-level fix timeline.
+It’s beneficial to map this out on a charter, to gain a full understanding of what it is you want to achieve.

 You might decide to look at the design process because it’s the one with the most variability.
 The chart could look as follows:

 Step 2: Measure

 While every step in the DMAIC process is important, it is Six Sigma’s heavy reliance on statistical data that allows it to be grounded in objectivity.
 The Measure phase is where your team baselines the process to be able to measure the improvements after making changes.

 Step 3: Analyze

 The information found might lead to an iterative process of the data in Measure, and perhaps even Define, phases being updated.

 You could determine that it’s the time taken to receive feedback from stakeholders and the number of design iterations that lead to the variance of 1 to 7 weeks.